-How Synonyms Work
+How do Synonyms work?

 Search Magic has the flexibility to add 3 different synonyms.